Phase 1b Open-Label Study of PEGylated Recombinant Human Hyaluronidase (PEGPH20) With Pembrolizumab

 Open to people ages 18 years and up

-- Dose Expansion: Histologically confirmed and documented, previously untreated or treated stage IIIB or IV Non-Small Cell Lung Cancer (NSCLC) having failed no more than 1 previous platinum containing chemotherapy regimen for locally advanced or metastatic disease or relapsed/refractory locally advanced or metastatic gastric adenocarcinoma having failed no more than 2 previous chemotherapy regimen for locally advanced or metastatic disease.
-Subjects with NSCLC who are known to be epidermal growth factor receptor (EGFR)-mutation positive must have received an EGFR inhibitor and subjects known to be anaplastic lymphoma kinase (ALK)-mutation positive must have received an ALK inhibitor.
+- Dose Expansion: Histologically confirmed and documented, previously untreated or treated stage IIIB or IV NSCLC having failed no more than 1 previous platinum containing chemotherapy regimen for locally-advanced or metastatic disease or relapsed/refractory locally advanced or metastatic gastric adenocarcinoma having failed no more than 2 previous chemotherapy regimen for locally advanced or metastatic disease.
+Participants with NSCLC who are known to be epidermal growth factor receptor (EGFR)-mutation positive must have received an EGFR inhibitor and participants known to be anaplastic lymphoma kinase (ALK)-mutation positive must have received an ALK inhibitor.

 Prior to enrollment, confirmation of the following must be obtained:

-- One or more tumors measurable on CT scan/MRI scan per RECIST v 1.1. - Previously irradiated tumors may be eligible if they have clearly progressed in size.
+- For dose expansion: one or more tumors measurable on computed tomography (CT) scan/magnetic resonance imaging (MRI) scan per RECIST v 1.1., for dose escalation, participants need only have evaluable disease - Previously irradiated tumors may be eligible if they have clearly progressed in size.

 - Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 or 1.

-Subjects must also satisfy the following inclusion criterion:
+Participants must also satisfy the following inclusion criterion to be enrolled in the dose expansion portion:

-- Subjects (NSCLC and gastric adenocarcinoma) must be determined to have HA-high levels from their tumor biopsies.
+- Participants (NSCLC and gastric adenocarcinoma) must be determined to have HA-high levels from their tumor biopsies.

-- NSCLC and gastric adenocarcinoma subjects must have tissue available for HA-selection and PD-L1 testing.
+- NSCLC and gastric adenocarcinoma participants must have tissue available for HA-selection and programmed cell death-1 (PD-L1) testing.

 You CAN'T join if...

-- Previous treatment with pembrolizumab, nivolumab, or other programmed cell death-1 antibody (anti- PD-1) or PD-1 ligand-antibody (anti-PD-L1) agents.
+- Previous treatment with pembrolizumab, nivolumab, or other antibody (anti-)-PD-1 or PD-1 ligand-antibody (anti-PD-L1) agents.

 - New York Heart Association Class III or IV (Appendix D) cardiac disease or myocardial infarction within the past 12 months before screening, or preexisting atrial fibrillation.